Apearson75/Mimicker/README.md

  Go to the project folder in Command Prompt or any other shell

- Then type:
+ To basically build the game do:
  ```
  yarn && yarn build
  ```

- Then when that is done you need to build it for the os you are on:
+ To specifically choose which os you want to build it on:
  ```
  # For Windows:
  yarn build -w